Coast Guard rescues 1 from water near Molokai

-A Coast Guard Air Station Barbers Point MH-65 Dolphin helicopter rescues a 59-year-old man after his vessel sank near Molokai June 24, 2025.
-Coast Guard Sector Honolulu command center watchstanders directed the launch of helicopter crews that located a 59-year-old man clinging to a bait box after receiving a mayday call from the man approximately 2 miles southwest of Ilio Point.
-(U.S. Coast Guard video, courtesy Air Station Barbers Point)
+A boater calls for the Coast Guard’s assistance and reports that his vessel is sinking near Molokai June 24, 2025.
+After hearing the mayday calls, Coast Guard Sector Honolulu command center watchstanders directed the launch of helicopter crews that located a 59-year-old man clinging to a bait box approximately 2 miles southwest of Ilio Point.
+(U.S. Coast Guard audio, courtesy Sector Honolulu)

 |Date Taken: